Menu

 The Development Challenge

-According to the WHO, an estimated 18.7 million infants worldwide were not reached with routine immunisation services in 2014.
-A particular problem is the decrease in immunisation rates over the duration of the immunisation programme.
+Despite the availability of free-of-cost vaccines,19.7 million infants fail to receive age-appropriate basic immunizations globally, and over 1.5 million children die from vaccine-preventable diseases each year.
 In many countries, higher immunisation rates early in infancy dip significantly by the end of the immunisation schedule.
 Studies indicate that in Pakistan alone, an estimated 9-13 million children under the age of 2 have not received age-appropriate immunisation coverage.

 lightbulb